In this tutorial, you will learn how to make a 3D isometric text in Illustrator.

 Replace the existing Fill color with R=252 G=130 B=119 and then select the Stroke.
 Set its color to R=46 G=58 B=58 and then open that Stroke fly-out panel.
 Increase the Weight to 4 px and don't forget to check that Round Join button.

 5. Add a Background and a Simple Shadow

 Change the Blending Mode to Soft Light and then go to Effect > Path > Offset Path.
 Enter a 2 px Offset and set the Joins to Round.
 Click that OK button and go to Effect > Distort & Transform > Transform.
-Drag the Move-Horizontal slider to 0.2 px, enter 100 in the Copies box, click the OK button, and you're done.
+Drag the Move-Horizontal slider to 0.2 px, enter 100 in that Copies box, click OK, and your design is complete.